JulianKu/k-KISSME/README.md

 ## Description
-This is an implementation for the kernelized KISSME algorithm in R as described by Nguyen and De Baets (2019).
+This is an implementation for the kernelized KISSME algorithm in R as described by Nguyen and De Baets (2019) for large-scale metric learning from equivalence constraints.
+The algorithm has been applied to the VIPeR dataset by Gray et al., a [python implementation of the LOMO feature extractor](https://github.com/dongb5/LOMO-feature-extractor) (original paper by Liao et al.) is used for preprocessing the data.
-For more detail, please have a look into the report (`final_report.pdf`)
+For more detail, please have a look into the [final report](Final_Report.pdf).

 ## How to
 1. The run.py script in the LOMO Feature Extractor folder needs to be run in order to create the features